GenTract: Generative Global Tractography: Experiments

 \subsection{Comparison with State-of-the-Art}

 \paragraph{Baselines.} We benchmark the optimal GenTract configuration against classical local tractography methods (iFOD2~\cite{tournier2010improved} and SD Stream~\cite{descoteaux2008deterministic}), deep learning–based local methods (TractOracle~\cite{theberge2024tractoracle} and DDTracking~\cite{li2025ddtracking}), and a standard global method (tckglobal~\cite{christiaens2015global}).
 The iFOD2, SD Stream, and tckglobal baselines are implemented using MRtrix3~\cite{tournier2019mrtrix3} and tractograms generated by iFOD2 and SD Stream are further processed with SIFT filtering~\cite{smith2013sift}, following standard practice.
 For TractOracle and DDTracking, we used the pretrained models provided in their open-source implementations, as this empirically yielded better performance than retraining.
-All inference pipelines are run with default model settings, with further details in the Supplementary Material.
+Further details of all inference pipelines settings are in the Supplementary Material.

 \paragraph{Quantitative Comparison: Base Performance.} Table~\ref{tab:baseline_performance} presents the quantitative comparison on the HCP test set, which highlights a clear trade-off between streamline precision (minimizing FPs) and bundle count (minimizing FNs).
-GenTract achieves a state-of-the-art precision: we observe that on the BS \% P metric, GenTract (61.95\%) outperforms the next-best deep learning method, TractOracle (28.93\%), by a factor of 2.1.
-This advantage is consistent on the TO-Net \% P metric, where GenTract (56.35\%) again surpasses TractOracle (39.55\%).
-This gain in precision comes at the cost of a higher false negative count, as methods like iFOD2 and TractOracle identify more bundles (e.g., 51.2) than GenTract (36.6).
-While GenTract has a higher FN rate than other methods, we hypothesize that this is a consequence of training on a constrained 24-bundle (PyAFQ) distribution.
+GenTract achieves a state-of-the-art precision: we observe that on the BS \% P metric, GenTract (61.95\%) outperforms the next-best deep learning methods, DDTracking (35.20\%) and TractOracle (28.93\%), by a factor of 1.8 and 2.1, respectively.
+This advantage is consistent on the TO-Net \% P metric, where GenTract (56.35\%) again surpasses DDTracking (30.70\%) and TractOracle (39.55\%).
+This gain in precision comes at the cost of a higher false negative count, as the other methods identify more bundles than GenTract (36.62).
+While GenTract has a higher FN rate than the baselines, we hypothesize that this is a consequence of training on a constrained 24-bundle (PyAFQ) distribution.